Connect with us

 Types of bricks

-Bricks are categorized by facing, method of production, and use, which offers builders a variety of options for their projects.
+Bricks are categorised by facing, method of production, and use, which offers builders a variety of options for their projects.

 • Facing vs. backing bricks